allejo/allejo.io/_posts/2017-02-03-jekyll-toc.md

 ## TL;DR

-The code is available on GitHub: [allejo/jekyll-toc](https://github.com/allejo/jekyll-toc).
+Drag and drop the code snippet that is available on GitHub into your repository: [allejo/jekyll-toc](https://github.com/allejo/jekyll-toc).

 ## Overview